 1 International law relating to treaties has largely been codified in the Vienna Convention on the Law of Treaties (1969) (‘VCLT’).
 For the purposes of the VCLT, a ‘treaty’ is defined as ‘an international agreement concluded between States in written form and governed by international law, whether embodied in a single instrument or in two or more related instruments and whatever its particular designation’ (Art.
 2 (1) (a); see paras 24–27 below).

 2 The present article is principally concerned with the law of treaties within the confines of the VCLT, taking also into account the relevant rules of customary international law.
 Treaties need to be regarded in a wider context; they constitute the major mechanism for the development of legally binding norms among States.
-To the extent such norms become binding on the national level or determine the content of national law their legitimacy has been put into question (International Law and Domestic (Municipal) Law).
+To the extent such norms become binding on the national level or determine the content of national law their legitimacy has been put into question (Legitimacy in International Law; International Law and Domestic [Municipal] Law).

 3 An agreement between a State and a non-State entity does not constitute an international treaty, although such an agreement may be governed by international law and may regulate international law issues (see para.
-19below).
+27 below) (Non-State Actors).

 B. Scope and Development of Treaties

 1. Formal Requirements

 4 The concept of a treaty in general international law is, in fact, broader than the definition of a treaty for the purposes of the VCLT, and includes treaties between States and international organizations (see para.
 21 below).
 The concept of an ‘international treaty’ is also wider than the VCLT definition of a treaty, as it includes oral agreements which, though extremely rare between States, are recognized as binding under the rules of customary international law.